Photo Gallery: Sarah Richardson’s Holiday House

 Sarah’s holiday home boasts a colourful entryway (perfect for the kids to play in).
 With classic white beadboard panelling and rustic furniture, she created a space filled with cosy country charm.
 Red doors brighten up the mudroom closet.

-Sarah dressed her mantel with simple boughs and amaryllis, offsetting the plaster coat of arms that her friend and TV co-host, Tommy Smythe, found in a vintage shop.
+Designer Sarah Richardson dressed her mantel with simple boughs and amaryllis, offsetting the plaster coat of arms that friend Tommy Smythe found in a vintage shop.
 The Bank of Nova Scotia crest has significance for Sarah’s husband, Alexander Younger, so she gave it to him as a birthday present.

-The sparkling 12-foot Christmas tree was cut down on their property by Sarah’s husband.
+The 12-foot tree in designer and HGTV host Sarah Richardson‘s farmhouse living room was cut down on their property by Sarah’s husband.
 Loaded with ornaments, both old and new, the tree stands between the dining room and living room, allowing it to be seen from many vantage points.
 The warm colour scheme of red, orange and cream in the space creates a cosy feeling, perfect for a country home.

 The dramatic stove hood highlights the professional range, which comes in handy when Sarah and her husband host large numbers of guests.